-La Caleta offers you the best of several worlds.
-From here you can enjoy everything this busy coast has to offer, but still withdraw from the hustle and bustle if you want to.
-The village is a great place to relax and, if you can tear yourselves away from your private pool, you can enjoy a long leisurely lunch at one of the exceptionally good fish tavernas in the village.
-There is plenty to keep you entertained in this part of the island, with the weekly market at Fanabe, all the lively atmosphere of Las Americas and all the sports you could wish for including water sports galore and the all-important golf courses.
+In La Caleta you can enjoy everything this busy coast has to offer, whilst being able to retreat to this sleepy fishing village.
+It's a great place to relax and you can enjoy a long leisurely lunch at one of the exceptional fish tavernas.
+There is plenty to keep you entertained in this part of the island, with the weekly market at Fanabe, the lively atmosphere of Las Americas and range of activities including water sports and golf nearby.

 Local Markets and Shopping